Does Medical Debt Really Go Away After Seven Years?

 “Unless your medical debt goes into collections, you probably won't see it on your credit report, as medical practices aren't typically in the habit of reporting to the credit bureaus,” Bishop says.

 Medical debt might not be as damaging as some other forms of debt.
-But you will be better off trying to address it instead of waiting and hoping it will just go away.
+But you may be better off trying to address it instead of waiting and hoping it will just go away.

 Allison V. Bishop, CPA is a financial coach in Portland, Maine.
 She began her financial coaching practice in 2015, after seeing a real need for unbiased personal financial advice.
 She provides individual financial coaching and informational workshops, as well as employer-sponsored financial wellness programming.